 Great thanks to @Anzu for gifting us with a wealth of Imperial Guard bits to help the Astro-Ungarian army project along!
 The heavy weapon horse conversions have been slowly cooking over months, and has allowed for destressing amid many tasks.

 This is insane, I love it!
 I think you managed to masterfully capture the essence of what 40K is about in these mini dioramas.
 Also happy to see these bits proved useful to you.
-I did not expect that you could Astro-Ungarify the Cadian mortar
+I did not expect that you could Astro-Ungarify the Cadian mortar⊠turned out great, this monstrosity is my favourite out of the three.
+Now Iâm on the edge of my seat eagerly waiting for what madness you will cook up next.
+Heavy artillery?
+Armoured vehicles?

 Fun fact: air mines have been an active concern as recently as my last deployment.
 Mounting them on a horse, however, would lead to spectacular failure id imagine haha

-OK, now it’s time to build my Alpini mountain troopers to repel this heresy :grin: :it:
+OK, now itâs time to build my Alpini mountain troopers to repel this heresy

-Be sure to have at least one of these beauties
+Be sure to have at least one of these beautiesâŠmaybe my fav WW1 howitzer⊠The 42 cm L/15 KĂŒstenhaubitze M. 14

 These are completely awesome!
 Brilliantly realized, and very individually unique concept/models and cohesive down to the detailed basing.
 I have seen nothing like them.
 Those are either very well trained horses, or very hazardous unit assignments!